Juniper A Lake

 Senior Bioinformatics Scientist

-• drove workflow design and development to create a database of human variation from HiFi whole genome sequencing (WGS) in 1000+ samples as part of the Consortium of Long Read Sequencing
+• developed a database of human variation from HiFi whole genome sequencing (WGS) in 1000+ samples as part of the Consortium of Long Read Sequencing

 • evaluated and guided development of external HiFi-compatible biological interpretation and tertiary analysis tools

-• worked with NIST Genome in a Bottle consortium to improve human variant calling benchmarks
+• worked with NIST Genome in a Bottle to improve human variant calling benchmarks

 • supported commercial teams by leveraging pilot experiments into instrument sales and marketing collateral